endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 ### Loading the Dataset

 - The original [Lansing, MI Traffic Stop Dataset](https://data-lansing.opendata.arcgis.com/datasets/986d9c96ee03442f85c540f0e4a494b1_0) is available through the Lansing Open Data portal.
-- Open OpenRefine - it should open a window in your default web browser
+- Open OpenRefine - it should open a window in your default web browser (if it's already open, you can click 'Open' at the top to start a new project)
 - OpenRefine allows you to upload data from a number of places; by default you can upload data from your computer
 - Click 'Browse' and locate the Lansing CSV on your hard drive.
 Then click 'Next.'
 - The Configure Parsing Options screen will ask you to confirm a few things.
 It has made guesses, based on the data, on the type of file, the character encoding and the character that separates columns.
 Take a look at the data in the top window and make sure everything looks like it's showing up correctly.